Probing Stochastic Ultralight Dark Matter with Space-based Gravitational-Wave Interferometers: Detection with A Detector Network

-While utilizing correlation to suppressing the noise is not so substantial, there is a significant advantage for ULDM detection when two detectors are widely separated.
+While utilizing correlation to suppressing noise is not so substantial, as evidenced by the mere $\sqrt{2}$ enhancement, there is a significant advantage for ULDM detection when detectors are non-correlated.
 In the co-aligned and co-located configuration, detectors sample a single patch of the field.
-This setup can lead to weak signals simultaneously if the amplitude of the field in the patch is close to zero due to fluctuation, even if the coupling strength $d^*_g$ is not small.
+This setup can lead to weak signals simultaneously if the amplitude of the field in the patch is close to zero due to fluctuation, even if the coupling strength $d_g$ is not small.
 On the contrast, when detectors are separated by a distance greater than the coherence length of ULDM, they will probe two patches with uncorrelated amplitudes, as illustrated in Fig.~\ref{fig:Phi}.
 This reduces the likelihood that both detectors meet a small amplitude and have weak signals simultaneously.
-Therefore, the well-separated configuration has a lower chance of missing ULDM signal compared to the co-aligned and co-located configuration.
+Similar reasoning also applies for the orthogonal setup.
+As indicated by Eq.~(\ref{2pp gradient}), for an isotropic halo, the three spatial components of the field gradient at the same spacetime point are uncorrelated.~\footnote{For a halo with an axisymmetric DM velocity distribution, as described in Eq.~(43), we can construct a Cartesian coordinate system where the $z$ axis aligns with the symmetry axis of the velocity distribution.
+In this coordinate system, the three spatial components of the field gradient are uncorrelated.} In other words, the three spatial components can be viewed as three independent patches.
+Thus, detectors with orthogonal sensitive axes also effectively probe uncorrelated patches.

+Therefore, the non-correlated configuration has a lower chance of missing ULDM signal compared to the correlated configuration.
 The sensitivity gains from the less chance of missing compete with the loss resulting from the absence of correlation.
-Since we hope to detect ULDM signal with a high probability under a low false alarm rate, which corresponds to a strong signal, ``the less chance of missing" is more crucial, and the well-separated configuration is preferred.
+Since we hope to detect ULDM signal with a high probability under a low false alarm rate, which corresponds to a strong signal, ``the less chance of missing" is more crucial, and the non-correlated configuration is preferred.
+While we focus on the network composed of GW interferometers, we expect our results will be also valid for other ULDM detection networks working in the coherence limit.